Governorship of Wes Moore: Redistricting

+Moore supports using an independent redistricting commission to draw Maryland's congressional districts, but contends that states should be able "to protect democracy and to protect their rights of their individual citizens" through redistricting until Congress acts to ban partisan gerrymandering and mid-decade redistricting.
 In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Moore criticized the mid-decade redistricting efforts as a "partisan power grab" and said that he would "evaluate all options as states around the country make decisions regarding redistricting" with respect to Maryland.
 He declined to say whether he supported a bill that would automatically restart Maryland's congressional redistricting process if another state adopted a new congressional map outside of the regular decennial census period.
-In November 2025, Moore announced the formation of an advisory commission on redistricting in Maryland, led by U.S. senator Angela Alsobrooks and former Maryland Attorney General Brian Frosh.